neonmik/Wave-Machine-Firmware/README.md

         + USB-MIDI is now functional!

     + Filter:
+        + Feature: Filter is now Polyphonic.
+This means each voice has its own filter instance, along with its own ADSR for complicated sounds.
         + Bugfix: Filter envelope was reseting randomly (when playing arp with short release and longer attack (either mono or poly) but seemed to be fine with any release).
 Can't replicate now, so marking as fixed.
 Added watchdog/debug messages just incase.
         + Feature: Added a setting for Mono/Para Filter modes - just needs a control now.
         + Bugfix: Filter triggers didn't count active notes right.